scmeyer41/cluedo-ai-agent/README.md

 A command-line implementation of Cluedo featuring autonomous agents that reason under partial observability.
 Each AI maintains private card-ownership domains, incorporates evidence from suggestions and refutations, and repeatedly applies general constraints until reaching a fixed point.

-This project was completed by **Steven Meyer** for CS 670: Artificial Intelligence.
+This project was completed by me for CS 670: Artificial Intelligence.

 ## Highlights